TrynkaLab/tglow-r/README.md

 tglow[50,]
 ```

-They can also be sliced by row, but this is not reccomended unless using column names, as assays can have different number of columns.
+They can also be sliced by column, but this is not reccomended unless using column names, as assays can have different number of columns.
 A warning is raised when you try to slice columns with a non-character.
 ```
 > tglow[50,34]
 TglowData with:  1  objects (cells),  1  images and  1  assays